eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 		* Terraform
 		* Travis CI
 		* other infrastructure/CI tools
++ Expertise with several continuous integration technologies (Jenkins, Ansible, CloudFormation, Terraform, etc.)
++ Demonstrated proficiency with Docker and container orchestration technologies (Kubernetes, ECS, etc.)
++ skill set:
+	- As a Software Engineer on the CI/CD team, you will own the build/release pipeline operation of our production, staging and development systems.
+You will own and develop our CI/CD tooling and infrastructure, including high-compliance services on AWS/Azure, and help us roll out new services using Kubernetes on AWS/Azure or on-premise.
+You will lead the way in building tooling and automation to close the feedback gaps in the CI/CD pipeline, develop new integrations with third-party services and monitor the health of our build/deploy infrastructure.
+You will be responsible for the performance of our test suite and will be instrumental in creating a comfortable development environment for a growing team of software engineers.
+You will work in close cooperation with the Cloud team to achieve these goals.
+You will also get the opportunity to learn the fundamentals of distributed computing.
+You will get to work with infrastructure that handles massive amount of scale running tens of millions of tests per day across thousands of machines.
+	- Requirements:
+		* Bachelor’s degree in Computer Science, Electrical Engineering, or related field.
+		* Software Engineer passionate about infrastructure and scale.
+		* 3+ years of experience in a DevOps/SRE/Build-Release role, preferably using Kubernetes and Jenkins.
+		* Experience with CI/CD principles, architecture and operations.
+		* Experience setting up and working with Jenkins in a containerized environment.
+		* Experience with Docker and container orchestration tools like Kubernetes, AWS ECS/EKS and (Azure) AKS.
+		* Proficiency with a scripting language to develop integrations (Python, Javascript, Groovy).
+		* Rigor in high code quality, automated testing, and other engineering best practices.
+		* Thrive in a fast-paced, dynamic environment and value end-to-end ownership of projects.
+		* Intellectually curious and open to challenges.
+	- Preferred
+		* Advanced degree in engineering, sciences or related field.
+		* 2+ years of experience working with distributed systems.
+		* 2+ years of experience with using and developing technologies like Cassandra, PostgreSQL, RedShift, DynamoDb, Elastic Beanstalk, Docker, and Amazon EMR.
+		* Strong experience with Python, Bash, Jscript and automation tools such as Chef, Puppet, Ansible, etc.
+		* Strong experience with container orchestration technologies such as Kubernetes, Docker Swarm, Mesos.
+		* Proficiency in Linux administration, configuration, and automation tools.
+		* Working knowledge of public Cloud platforms (AWS, Azure, Google Cloud Platform).
+		* Knowledge of performance benchmarking and diagnostic tools.
+		* Solid understanding and usage of observability solutions such as cAdvisor, Prometheus, Dynatrace, Splunk etc.
+		* Experience with Java, Scala.
++ skill set:
+	- worked within standard GitOps workflow
+		* branch and merge
+		* pull requests or PRs
+		* CI/CD systems
+	- DevOps via CI/CD and Docker+K8S
+	- scalable data pipelines
+	- infrastructure configuration
+		* IaC, such as Terraform
+		* cluster parameter tuning
+		* service parameter tuning
+	- data discovery tooling
+		* Amundsen
+		* Atlas
+	- determine optimal caching strategies and eviction policies
+	- approximation algorithms for high-use statistics of interest, such as approximate nearest neighbor
+	- determine approximate relaxations to deterministic compute where appropriate and leverage probabilistics data structures, such as bloom filters and count min sketch
++ skill set:
+	- Your Responsibilities:
+		* Design and develop the core authentication and authorization system components of the C3 AI Suite
+		* Research and apply identity and certificate management solutions to secure a distributed system deployed on Kubernetes (K8s)
+		* Ensure that our core foundational system components including distributed stream processing engine, distributed queuing, distributed batch processing and cluster management are secure
+		* Enable customers, partners and system integrators to securely integrate our platform into their infrastructure
+		* Shrink the overall attack surface and keep it minimal throughout continuous integration and delivery
+		* Work closely with our information security and operations teams to investigate and mitigate threats
+	- Requirements:
+		* Bachelor’s degree in Computer Science, Electrical Engineering, or related field.
+		* 2+ years of relevant experience
+		* Strong communication and interpersonal skills
+		* Systematic problem-solving approach coupled with a strong sense of ownership and independence
+		* Strong understanding of Computer Science fundamentals
+		* Experience with security in Kubernetes (K8s) and the concept of a service mesh (Istio)
+		* Proficiency with Java Cryptography infrastructure
+		* Expert knowledge of SAML and OAuth authentication / authorization protocols
+		* Proficiency in networking protocols, naming services and network trust
+		* Demonstrated understanding of TLS certificate management
+		* Demonstrated understanding of http protocol security (CORS, XSRF, etc.)
+	- Preferred:
+		* Master’s degree in Computer Science, Electrical Engineering, or related field.
+		* Proficient in Python and JavaScript
 + skill set:
 	- production level Kubernetes, Helm, and Terraform experience
 		* Helm